bridgecrewio/redshirts/README.md

   -t, --token=<value>  (required) Gitlab personal access token.
 This token must be tied to a user that has sufficient
                        visibility of the repo(s) being counted.
 See the description below for more information about the token.

+REPO SPECIFICATION FLAGS
+  --days=<value>
+      [default: 90] The number of days for which to fetch commit history.
+Defaults to 90, which is the value used in the Prisma Cloud platform.
+It is not recommended to change this except for experimentation purposes.

+  --groups=<value>
+      Group names and / or usernames for which to fetch repos.
+These values must be the namespace slug, as it appears in GitLab URLs, not the display name, which might be different.
+For groups, includes all subgroups.
+If you want to exclude some subgroups, either specify the subgroups you want to include, or use the --skip-repos option.
+For users, this will only include repos owned by that user.
+Use the --repos option to add additional specific repos on top of those in the specified group(s).
+Use the --skip-repos option to exclude individual repos that are a part of these group(s).

+  --include-public
+      The platform only counts contributors in private repos (and "internal" repos for some enterprise systems).
+If you wish to see contributors in public repos, for informational or other purposes, use this flag.
+This will also cause Redshirts to skip checking if a repo is public, so it can speed up the runtime if you know you are only supplying private repos, or mostly private repos, using --repos, --orgs, etc.

+  --repo-file=<value>
+      The name of a file containing a list of repositories to fetch, one per line.
+See the --repos option for more details.

+  --repos=<value>
+      A comma-separated list of repository names to fetch, as fully qualified paths (e.g., owner/repo, group/subgroup/project, etc).
+For systems where the repo display name can differ from the repo URL / slug (e.g., Gitlab), the repo slug must be used.
+Takes precedence over --repos-file.
+If no repo or org / group list is provided, then the script will run over all repos for the token provided.
+Note that for some systems, this is not equivalent to a list of all possible repos.
+See the notes for each VCS for more information.
+If used with --orgs, --groups, etc, then this is a list of *additional* repos to fetch beyond the repos associated with the specified org(s) / group(s).

+  --skip-repo-file=<value>
+      The name of a file containing repository names to skip, one per line.
+See --skip-repos for more details.

+  --skip-repos=<value>
+      A comma-separated list of repository names to skip - used in conjunction with the VCS --orgs, --groups, etc options to skip specific repos within those groupings, or to filter out repos if no repo / org list is specified at all.
+If the same repo is included in --repos and --skip-repos, then the repo will be skipped.
+Takes precedence over --skip-repo-file.

 DESCRIPTION
   Count active contributors for GitLab server (self-hosted) repos